webguru103/smooch-docs/source/rest/index.md

 1. Update an existing app user's profile and device information
 1. Authenticate the `appUser` if `jwt` credentials are provided

-The API requiresa that a `device` be specified at the very minimum.
+The API requires that a `device` be specified at the very minimum.
 A `userId` may also be specified to link app user accounts across devices.
-The `pushNotificationDeviceToken` is also specified here, to facilitate push notifications.
-Additional device information can be specified via the `deviceInfo` field, which expects a flat JSON object.

 | **Arguments**               |   |
 |-----------------------------|---|